 A comprehensive, well-written application provides all the information necessary for a complete evaluation.
 A complete application will include four (4) components: 1) Project Abstract; 2) Project Narrative; 3) Project Budget; and 4) Attachments.
-Incomplete applications will be disqualified and will not be scored for OHV Commission consideration.
+Incomplete applications as of the filing deadline will be disqualified and will not be scored for OHV Commission consideration.